Jasbir96/Algoprep_cohort_1/Weather_App/notes.md

 ### Real life user
 * user -> url -> they see a webpage
 * First file that you  -> HTML file
-* HTML file is parsed and converted into humam undersdtanble UI-> Browser **Parsing** : to read a  file and convert it into a certain format
+* HTML file is parsed and converted into humam understandable UI-> Browser **Parsing** : to read a  file and convert it into a certain format
 * HTML , CSS -> Browser
 * jpg-> imageviewer -> image